Selecting the Ideal Input Images

 All your input photos are nearly identical (same outfit, same angle, same room).

-→ Add a few more photos with slightly different angles and outfits. -
+→ Replace some photos with slightly different angles and outfits. -

 Too many “blocked face” photos